clarkedavida/bashScripts/bashHacks.md

 mv temp table
 ```

-## Add text to end of line that begins with PYTHONPATH
+## Add text to end of the line that begins with PYTHONPATH
 ```shell
 sed -ie 's/^PYTHONPATH*$/& ADDing MORE TEXT TO THE END/g' file
 ```